How to Clean Produce with Baking Soda

 - Tomatoes– cherry, and large varieties

-- Cucurbits– Cucumbers, zucchini, squash
+- Cucurbits– cucumbers, zucchini, squash

 - Root Vegetables– white and sweet potatoes, carrots, beets, turnips, radishes